 Most gardeners start their beans from seed.
 Germination is very poor unless you give the seeds a little help.
 There are two ways to improve germination.

 The first method is to soak them overnight before planting.
 This softens the tough outer shell, allowing water to penetrate and start the germination process.
 Remember, these seeds are highly poisonous, so you must be careful if you live with children and/or pets.
 I have cats so I use what I call the “cup & saucer” method.
 I fill a teacup with water and place whatever seeds I am pre-soaking in it.
 Then I place the matching saucer on top.
 This prevents my cats from drinking the water overnight while I am sleeping.
 Since I grow a lot of plants from seed and often am pre-soaking different seeds, I place the empty seed packet under the teacup, identifying what is soaking that cup.

 You can also scarify the seeds.
 Using a coarse file, rub it once or twice across the seed coat.
-You don’t want to do it too hard or too deep because that could risk damaging the seedling inside.
+You don’t want to do it too hard or too deep because that could risk damaging the embryo inside.
 You want to just weaken the tough outer shell enough so that water can penetrate it and start the germination process.
 You can plant the scarified seeds immediately after you file them.
 There is no need to pre-soak them.

 In zones 9 through 11, where the plants are perennial, after soaking or scarifying, you can plant the seeds directly in your garden in May.
 Plant them 1 inch deep and 8 to 11 inches apart.
 Germination should occur in 1 to 3 weeks.
 When the seedlings are 3 inches tall, you can thin them to 4 feet apart.